 1000 Acre Plateau

-… “it might be a bit muddy” my partner said casually, a few nights before we ambled up to the 1000 Acre Plateau for a Winter Queens Birthday-weekend trip.
-We discovered a few days later that our interpretation of “a bit muddy” is quite different.
-I’m a bit of a princess when it comes to tramping, and the horrors of Ratea Forest, Pirongia and Longwood Forest on Te Araroa Trail are long gone.
+… “it might be a bit muddy” my friend said casually, a few nights before we ambled up to the 1000 Acre Plateau for a Winter Queens Birthday-weekend trip.
+We discovered a few days later that our interpretation of that is quite different.
+The horrors of Ratea Forest, Pirongia and Longwood Forest on Te Araroa Trail are long gone.
 Give me a nice dry path along a tussocked ridge with epic views on a sunny day and I’m in my element.
-‘A bit muddy’ means having to hop over a puddle or two.
-By contrast, give my partner a bush-bash in the rain with some sketchy navigation, slippery creeks and the knowlegde that the hut is ‘… somewhere’ and he’s in his.
+‘A bit muddy’ (with my rose-tinted glasses on) means having to hop over a puddle or two.
+By contrast, give him a bush-bash in the rain with some sketchy navigation, knee-high sphagnum bog, slippery creeks and the knowlegde that the hut is ‘… somewhere’ and he’s in his.
 Let’s just say that the tramping around the 1000 Acre Plateau is a bit muddy.
 Take from it whatever you need to.

 Getting There 1000 Acre Plateau

 We left Nelson at 7 am and headed South towards Murchison down the SH6.
 After around 1.5 hours we took a right onto the Matriri Valley Road and swung North on a mostly unsealed road (in great condition) for another 20 minutes or so.
 We parked very close to the West Branch of the Matiri River where a hydroelectric scheme is being built.
 This made access easy, and there is a bridge over the West Branch, so we didn’t have to get wet immediately.